-This one-pan chicken skillet is a lifesaver on busy weeknights!
+This one-pan Honey Lemon Chicken Skillet is a lifesaver on busy weeknights!
 With just a handful of ingredients and in less than 20 minutes, the chicken cooks up beautifully in a delicious honey lemon sauce.

-When I am looking for quick and healthy dinner options, this recipe for Honey Lemon Chicken is one of my favorites.
-Made in one pan with only a few ingredients, and in less than 20 minutes, this recipe is nearly effortless.
+When I am looking for quick and healthy dinner options, this recipe for Honey Lemon Chicken is one of my favorite go-to recipes for many reasons!

-I am telling you, between the tender chicken cutlets and the sweet and tangy honey glaze, this chicken meal is one you will be putting on repeat as well!
+I am telling you, between the tender chicken cutlets and the sweet and tangy honey glaze, this is one chicken recipe you will be putting on your meal plan on repeat!
 And with one dish to clean up after dinner--there is NO excuse not to try this easy chicken recipe.

 - Chicken Cutlets: I recommend using thin chicken breast cutlets for this chicken skillet recipe.
 Because the chicken is thinly sliced it will cook quickly, remain tender, and have more sauce to chicken ratio, which translates to more flavor.